michaeldgarber/at-risk-measure-sampling/README.md

     + Multiple bias analyses.

-    + The production of 95% confidence intervals for each of the above using the percentile method from hierarchical bootstrapping.
+    + Production of 95% confidence intervals for each of the above using the percentile method from hierarchical bootstrapping.